 What to consider when buying an air purifier

 When shopping for an air purifier, make sure it uses a HEPA (high-efficiency particulate air) filter.
 This type of filter meets certain standards set by the United States Department of Energy, like the ability to remove 99.97% of tiny (0.3 micrometer or bigger) airborne particles.
 Dr. Craig says this type of filter is extremely effective at removing any airborne allergens and should remain on at all times in order to reach its full air-cleaning potential.
 Just make sure to replace the filter as often as the manufacturer suggests, usually every six months to two years.

-Here, we share seven HEPA-filter air purifiers worth trying out for a cleaner, healthier home.
+Here, we share the best HEPA-filter air purifiers worth trying out for a cleaner, healthier home